Stocks and Shares ISA

 There’s no limit on how much you can pay into this account, but any investment return may be taxed.

-Investing with Nationwide
+Investing through Nationwide